 Finally, the beacon altitude may also be provided by the MEOLUT.
-Note that the altitude is considered as auxiliary information and is not verified as part of MEOLUT commissioning.
+The DOA altitude is not verified as part of MEOLUT commissioning and is set to "NIL" or omitted until further notice.

 Doppler Position

 A Doppler position is computed by a LEOLUT based on signals received from a LEOSAR satellite.
 If a Doppler position is provided without the "SUSPECT" reliability warning (in the "OTHER INFORMATION" section of the alert message), the Doppler position should be accurate within five (5) kilometres 95% of the time.
 The SIT 185 message provides the probability that each of two provided Doppler positions (i.e., an "A" position and a "B" position) correspond to the real position.